 Accounting Niche Marketing - Why Specialists Command Higher Fees

 Most accounting firms position their business to meet everyone’s needs in an effort to capture more business.
 Their rationale is that the broader I position my accounting services, the bigger the business I will develop.

 Over the past ten years, accounting niche marketing has become bigger and bigger across all industries.
-With a niche service or industry in your accounting practice, it allows you to leverage your expertise in that one area to stand out from your competition.
+With a niche service or industry in your accounting practice, you can leverage your expertise in that one area to stand out from your competition.
 This not only allows you to stand out, it also minimizes competition and lets you to charge higher fees.

 When you become known for a particular niche, the following things happen:

 - Your marketing efforts become more focused: When you establish an accounting niche, the pool of people you're targeting becoming smaller.
 This means it's going to be a lot easier to identify who your potential clients are and allows you to be more targeted with your marketing.

 - You become superior at meeting the needs of this niche : The more you work in a certain niche, the easier it'll be for you.
 You'll become very well-versed in helping this particular kind of client which will simplify your job.